 Raw data is unable to speak, and it is always not easy to find accurate conclusions quickly from messy financial data.
 Luckily, I have provided a more detailed tutorial on design logic and hands-on procedures.
 If interested, You can read 3 Steps to an Effective Financial Statement Analysis for more information.

 FineReport helps automate the process of generating accounting reports and dashboards.
-With various built-in templates in Finereport, you can directly apply them without any additional effort.
+With various built-in templates in FineReport, you can directly apply them without any additional effort.

 Below I use the FineReport built-in template to create a profit center dashboard.